Workforce Management | 4 MIN READ

-Independent professionals have specific motivations and goals.
-By taking these needs into account and structuring policies, procedures, and engagement practices accordingly, organizations can position themselves to attract and keep the talent they want.
+- With the right policies, procedures, and engagement practices, enterprises can better position themselves to attract and keep the talent they want.

 The ideal solution is to provide a range of engagement options that appeal to a variety of independent workers.
 This allows talent to work the way they want while mitigating the risk of worker misclassification for the enterprise.